iPaper/ipaper.github.io/pages/integration--shop-integration.md

 </shop>
 ```

+{% include note.html content="Even though the shop XML also exposes the `paper` attribute alongside with `flipbookcompleteurl`, we strongly encourage you to use the latter because the former does not include the full public URL of the flipbook." %}

-## Loading the Exported Shop XML
+## Loading the exported shop XML

-The following is a complete sample of an aspx page that's able to receive and parse the shop xml.
-What's done with it afterwards is up to you.
+The following is a complete sample of an aspx page that is able to receive and parse the shop XML.
+What is done with it afterwards is up to you.
 This sample simply prints the contents of the basket to the page.

 ```cshtml
 <%@ Page Language="C#" AutoEventWireup="true" ValidateRequest="false" %>